jjrim/covia_fullstack_react_project/README.md

 #### Citation
 - For the Multi-Player, the tutorial is from https://www.youtube.com/watch?v=ZwFA3YMfkoc&t=6015s -- Build and Deploy a Realtime Chat Application - Socket.io, Node.js, and React.js
 - For the Single-Player, the tutorial is from https://youtu.be/2i2-LTJ5nF4 -- which states are needed and how to load quiz - React.js, Semantic UI
+- For EasterEgg, the tutorial is from https://www.youtube.com/watch?v=it54tShOsuI&t=829s -- which shows me the step and logic to build a mini tic tac toe game with react.js
+- For the use of lottieFiles, the tutorial is from https://www.youtube.com/watch?v=LIoRZZ_va_o -- this tutorial shows me how to implement a lottie animation in a react.js system